 City and county officials and advocates for the program have been learning about existing programs in other cities.
 In April, a group met virtually with members of a care response program in St. Petersburg, Fla.

-Last week, a group of about a dozen people, including representatives of the Cleveland Department of Health, Cleveland Division of Police, police department, ADAMHS Board, and advocates from Magnolia Clubhouse, Policy Matters Ohio and other groups, visited Cincinnati to learn about thatthe city’s Alternative Response to Crisis (ARC) program.
+Last week, a group of about a dozen people, including representatives of the Cleveland Department of Health, police department, ADAMHS Board, Magnolia Clubhouse, Policy Matters Ohio and other groups, visited Cincinnati to learn about that at the city’s Alternative Response to Crisis (ARC) program.

 They learned from Bill Vedra, executive director of the Emergency Call Center, how the dispatch center works with their ARC team.
 Cincinnati’s dispatch center was separated from the police department in 2018, which made it easier for the city to start a pilot care response program last year.
 That will be a challenge in Cuyahoga County, which has several 911 jurisdictions, said Piet van Lier, senior researcher at Policy Matters Ohio.